-- permissible corporate activity by the corporation, or independent expenditures by the separate - 2 segregated fund.
-See 11 CFR 114.2(c) and 109.1(b)(4).8 - 3 Generally, any of ATLA's contacts with candidates and their campaigns would result in - 4 coordination (and go beyond what is described in section 114.3) if these contacts became the - 5 means by which information is passed regarding the candidate's plans, projects or needs.
-See 11 - 6 CFR 109.1(b)(4)(i)(B).
-Coordination is also presumed where an expenditure is made by or - through any person who is, or has been, authorized to raise or expend funds, who is, or has been, - 8 an officer of an authorized committee, or who is, or has been, receiving any form of - 9 compensation or reimbursement from the candidate, the candidate's committee or agent.
-See 11 - 10 CFR 109.1(b)(4)(i)(B).
-Your request, as noted in example 3 above, envisions that members of - the ATLA leadership may also serve as an "addressee" for contributions made as a result of
+- 2 segregated fund.
+See 11 CFR 114.2(c) and 109.1(b)(4).5 - The request does not expressly state whether (or not) ATLAPAC proposes to make any - 4 independent expenditures in connection with the election campaigns of any candidate who is - 5 endorsed by ATLA to its membership.
+The Commission emphasizes that, with respect to any - 6 purported independent expenditure by ATLAPAC, ATLA's contacts with candidates and their - 7 campaigns would result in coordination (and go beyond what is described in section 114.3) if - these contacts became the means by which information is passed regarding the candidate's plans. - 9 projects or needs.
+See 11 CFR 109.1(b)(4)(i)(B).
+Coordination is also presumed where an - expenditure is made by or through any person who is, or has been, authorized to raise or expendent - funds, who is, or has been, an officer of an authorized committee, or who is, or has been,